 She loves reading and always looking to learn something new.
 She believes in strong educational foundation but in a fun filled way.
 She is looking forward for a great year, Inshaallah.

 Mr. Hassan Brik is beginning his seventh year at Daarul Uloom as a Physical Education Teacher.
 Mr. Brik believes all of his students are special and possess a wide variety of talent and skills.
 It is his mission to expose the students to a wide variety of activities, as to encourage them to discover and enhance these skills.
 As a professional educator, Mr. Brik will present these activities in a positive and professional manner, as to maximize the self-esteem and the self-confidence of his students.
 As a result of physical education, his students will learn that physical fitness is crucial for maintaining a healthy lifestyle, not only now, but for the rest of their lives.
 Mr. Hassan has a great passion into soccer in which he specializes.
-Outside of DU, Mr. Brik had the opportunity to coach soccer in Morton Premier Soccer Club.
-Mr. Brik is originally from Morocco and he has been in the United States for seven years now.
+Outside of DU, Mr. Brik had the opportunity to coach soccer in Morton Premier Soccer Club and ICC as goalkeeper coach .
+Mr. Brik is originally from Morocco and he has been in the United States for ten years now.

 Mr. Brik is happily married and recently blessed with a beautiful daughter.
 He now has 2 daughters, one from his wife previous marriage.